Matrix encoding method in variational quantum singular value decomposition: Singular value decomposition

 \subsection{Hybrid algorithm for SVD: brief discussion}

 The variational algorithm for calculating the SVD is a hybrid one.
 It is described in Refs.\cite{WSW,JKC} in details including examples of realization of the algorithm via Paddle Quantum \cite{Paddle1} on the PaddlePaddle Deep Learning Platform \cite{Paddle2,MWW}.
-The accuracy of SVD obtained via the variational algorithm is compared with the accuracy of SVD obtained via the classical algorithm.
+The accuracy of the SVD obtained via the variational algorithm { is estimated by comparing it with the original matrix.} { In \cite{WSW}, the authors give detailed analysis of variational quantum SVD (VQSVD) for the randomly generated $8\times 8$ matrix $M$.
+The quality of VQSVD was characterized by the matrix distance $\|M-M_{SVD}\|_2$ , $M_{SVD}$ is given in (\ref{SVD}), $\|A\|_2=\sqrt{\sum_{i,j} |a_{ij}|^2}$.
+It was shown that this distance reduces with an increase in the parameter $Q$.
+Several realizations of the unitary transformation $U$ (see eq. (\ref{UDV})) where given and some applications of VQSVD (in particula, in Recommendation systems) were proposed.
+An alternative VQSVD was proposed in \cite{JKC} with the principal novelty in encoding the elements of the matrix $M$ into the quantum state of some system, at that the matrix elements must be ordered according to the certain scheme.
+The objective function was also different therein.
+The quality of VQSVD was characterized by the matrix distance using the Frobenius norm.
+In comparison with the VQSVD in \cite{WSW}, the modified algorithm demonstrates certain advantages. }

 The structure of the hybrid SVD algorithm is shown in Fig.\ref{Fig:QCl}.
 We use the superscript $^{[j]}$ to label the $j$th iteration values of the parameters $\hat\gamma$.
 The algorithm can be briefly described as follow.
-For some initial values of the parameters $\hat \gamma^{[0]}$ we calculate the values of the objective function $L(\hat\gamma^{[0]})$ and its derivatives with respect to the parameters $\hat\gamma$ using quantum algorithm.
+For some initial values of the parameters $\hat \gamma^{[0]}$ we calculate the values of the objective function $L(\hat\gamma^{[0]})$ and its derivatives with respect to the parameters $\hat\gamma$ using the quantum algorithm.
 Then we use the found values of the objective function and its derivatives as input for the classical optimization algorithm (for instance, for the gradient maximization algorithm) to find the succeeding iterated values of the parameters $\hat\gamma^{[1]}$.
-Next, we put them to the input of quantum algorithm, which calculates the objective function and its derivatives for the new values of parameters $\hat\gamma$ and so on till we reach the required accuracy $\varepsilon\ll 1$, i.e., till the following condition is satisfied: $\Delta L=|L(\hat\gamma^{[k+1]}) - L(\hat\gamma^{[k]})|<\varepsilon$.
+Next, we put them to the input of quantum algorithm, which calculates the objective function and its derivatives for the new values of the parameters $\hat\gamma$ and so on till we reach the required { convergence criterion} $\varepsilon\ll 1$, i.e., till the following condition is satisfied: $\Delta L=|L(\hat\gamma^{[k+1]}) - L(\hat\gamma^{[k]})|<\varepsilon$.
 The scheme for this algorithm is shown in Fig. \ref{Fig:QCl}.